Registration is All Access

 Pultruders often struggle to maintain adequate catalyzed bath stability, or pot life.
 Resin, pigment, lubricant, catalyst, additive combinations, and ambient conditions, all impact catalyzed stability.
 Pultruders could use a more reliable way to predict how a formulation will perform, and how stability will be impacted when a change is made.
 A new, elevated temperature, lab viscosity study has been developed to correlate a specific mix formulation to stability performance on the pultrusion line.
 This session will evaluate how the new method will help pultruders better screen and optimize mix formulation prior to running in production.

 Jeff Rothchild; AOC Aliancys3:15 pm - 3:45 pm Coffee with Exhibitors

 3:45 pm - 4:15 pm New High Reactive Anhydride Curing Agents

 This presentation will demonstrate the practicality of using new and unique pre-catalyzed anhydride curatives with epoxy resins to produce pultruded profiles which are well suited for high performance applications.
 Remarkable pull speeds in the range of 40 – 72 inches per minute were achieved in trials without any product sacrifices.
 The cured profile's high glass transition temperatures, efficient rapid curing process, physical and thermal properties, and pot life data of the resin systems will be presented.

-Karana M. Shah; Dixie Chemical4:15 pm - 4:45 pm Robust High Speed Pultrusion of Epoxy Resin
+Karana M. Shah; Dixie Chemical4:15 pm - 4:45 pm Pultrusion of Textile Carbon Fiber

 5:00 pm - 6:00 pm Networking Reception with Exhibitors